hyundai-robotics/doc-Object-Detection-System/7-Additional_Functions/Additional_Functions.md

 ## 7.1 Overview of Additional Functions

-The system performs the following additional functions:【202†source】
+The system performs the following additional functions:

 ### 7.1.1 Prevention of Axis Rotation
 The system stores the axis state during sensor installation.
 If axis rotation occurs, the system issues a warning.